 There are several risk factors for this type of cancer.

 Smoking is the biggest risk factor for bladder cancer.
-People who smoke are 3 times as likely to get bladder cancer as those who don't.
-Statistics from the American Cancer Society show that smoking causes almost half of bladder cancers in men and women.
+People who smoke are at least 3 to 4 times more likely to get bladder cancer as those who don't.

-Exposure to certain chemicals, called aromatic amines or aniline dyes, can increase your risk for bladder cancer.
-Exposure to chemicals at work accounts for only a small percentage of bladder cancers.
-Still, if you work in the dye industry or as a hairdresser or truck driver, or if you work with rubber, textiles, leather, paint, metalwork, or printing, you may have been exposed to chemicals that may have put you at a greater risk for bladder cancer.
+Exposure to certain chemicals and dyes can increase your risk for bladder cancer.
+Still, exposure to chemicals at work accounts for only a small percentage of bladder cancers.
+If you work in the dye industry or as a hairdresser or truck driver, you may have been exposed to chemicals that increase your risk for bladder cancer.
+This may also be true if you work with rubber, textiles, leather, paint, metalwork, or printing.
 Talk with your employer about risk factors involving chemicals.
 Make sure you follow the guidelines for working with chemicals safely.
-You may want to ask your primary care doctor about getting screened.
 If you have questions, call: